 Clearly, the Roosevelt satisfies your craving for period grandeur—but its spacious vaulted rooms, fresh from a $25-million renovation by Yabu Pushelberg, also meet your high modern standards.
 Think Maison Martin Margiela blankets and towels, luxurious beds and sofas, grandiose showers with rainfall heads, and huge flat screen TVs.

-You breakfast at the Tropicana Cafe by the famous pool (scene of many a late-night party) before stepping out onto the Walk of Fame.
-You’re right in the heart of the action, across the street from the TCL Chinese Theatre (there’s Brad Pitt, hanging out on the red carpet at the premiere of his latest film), and next door is the Dolby Theatre, home of the Oscars, in the heart of Hollywood & Highland (hi, Sephora, Victoria’s Secret and Forever 21!).
+Start the day with a poolside breakfast before stepping out onto the Walk of Fame.
+You’re right in the heart of the action, across the street from the TCL Chinese Theatre (the Forecourt of the Stars is a must-see), the Dolby Theatre, home of the Oscars; and shopping at Hollywood & Highland - hi, Sephora, Victoria’s Secret and Forever 21!

-A short walk away there’s the legendary Musso & Frank Grill, the Egyptian Theatre, and the Pantages Theatre - and you also make a note to visit the glorious Hollywood Farmer’s Market on Sunday.
+Stroll Hollywood Boulevard and you'll discover the landmark Musso & Frank Grill, the Egyptian Theatre, and the Pantages Theatre - you also make a note to visit the glorious Hollywood Farmers' Market on Sunday.

 7000 Hollywood Blvd, Los Angeles 90028